-Executive Vice President, Chief Supply Chain Officer
+Executive Vice President and Global Chief Supply Chain Officer

 Francesca DeBiase oversees McDonald’s Global Supply Chain and is responsible for developing and executing sustainable sourcing strategies across the company’s supply chain footprint.
 Francesca brings deep expertise in supply chain operations and sustainability, drawing on her extensive experience managing McDonald’s large scale of sourcing, logistics and sustainability initiatives.

 In her current role, Francesca and her team ensure relationships with suppliers are based on transparency, inclusion and trust, which lead to strong business performance and a unique competitive advantage for the McDonald’s System.
 Her team leverages the scale of $50 billion spend in food, packaging, logistics, toys, technology, equipment and other services while driving safety, quality and sustainability leadership in the industry.
-They also work closely with the Global Impact Team to implement actions that drive resilience and brand trust in service of McDonald’s purpose to feed and foster communities.
+They also work closely with McDonald’s Global Impact Team to implement actions that drive resilience and brand trust in service of the company’s purpose to feed and foster communities.
 McDonald’s supply chain is ranked in the Masters Category by Gartner, Inc., highlighting the accomplishments and capabilities of long-term supply chain leaders.

 Since joining McDonald’s in 1991, Francesca has held numerous management roles in Supply Chain and Finance in the U.S. and internationally.
 As Chief Sustainability Officer, Francesca served as a champion for sustainability across the McDonald’s System, working with leaders to embed social and environmental goals into long-term plans to drive meaningful, industry-wide change.
 Francesca led the revitalization of McDonald’s sustainability vision under the platform of Scale for Good.